leftfieldlabs/rn-interview-homework/README.md

 #### Detailed Contact Info
 - Favorite Contact select persists on app re-launch
 - Ability to interact with contact data - call, email, visit website, open maps with any addresses
+- Have fallbacks for contacts with missing details (first/last name, emails, phone numbers) or contacts that are deemed a company
+- Images/Thumbnails for the contact with a placeholder for contacts without any